biocore/conda-recipes/README.md

 ## Create a new conda recipe
-To add a new piece of software to the pool, you need to create a recipe to tell conda how to build it.
+To add a new package to the pool, you need to create a recipe to tell conda how to build it.

 How to create a recipe is documented on [conda website](http://conda-test.pydata.org/docs/build.html).